vimaleshbe/UNO-Personal-Assistant/docs/BUSINESS_DETAILS.md

 - Offer explicit opt-in/out for long-term memory features.

 Non-disclosure / Ownership
-- This proxy repo intentionally contains documentation and diagrams only, to assert ownership and allow public sharing without disclosing proprietary prompts or code.
+This repository intentionally contains documentation and diagrams only, to assert ownership and allow public sharing without disclosing proprietary prompts or code.